CGJennings/se3docs/docs/dm-debugger.md

 # Script debugger

 Strange Eons includes a *source-level debugger* to help you find and solve bugs in your script code.
-It allows you to run scripts line-by-line and watch how the values of script variables change and what values your functions are returning.
+It allows you to run scripts line-by-line and observe how the values of script variables change, what values your functions are returning, and what decisions are being made at branch points like *if* statements.
 This lets you verify whether your code is doing what you think it is doing, and if not, why not.
 This page will show you how to get the debugger running and provide some strategies you can use to fix (and prevent!) bugs.

 ## Setting up

-The script debugger is a separate app that communicates with Strange Eons while it is running.
-This communication happens over a network connection.
-When debugging is enabled in Strange Eons, it will open a local network port.
-When you start the debugger, it will connect to that port.
-Then the two apps can "talk" to each other to exchange the information needed for debugging to work.

-> Enabling the debugger *does not* expose Strange Eons to the entire Internet.
-Using the default settings, it will only be visible to apps on the same device.
-There is, however, a preference option to **Enable remote debugging** that will let you debug Strange Eons using a copy of the debugger running on another computer.
-This can be convenient (each app gets its own screen), but make sure you have set up a firewall or other appropriate security precautions.
-This topic is beyond the scope of this introduction.
+The debugging system has two parts: a *client* and a *server*.
+The server runs inside Strange Eons.
+The client is a separate app that talks to the the server to get information about the state of the script system and pass on your debugging commands.
+It takes the information that it gets from the server and presents it to you in a sensible way.

 To *enable debugging in Strange Eons*, follow the steps below.
 You only need to do this once.

 1. Open the [Preferences dialog](um-ui-preferences.md) and choose the **Plug-ins** category.
-2. Scroll down to the **Script Debugger** section and ensure the **Enable Debugger** is checked.
+2. Scroll down to the **Script Debugger** section and ensure that **Enable Debugger** is checked.
 3. When the debugger is active, you will see a small bug icon in the upper right corner of the application window.
 Moving the pointer over the bug icon will display the information needed to connect to the debugger client.

 ![debugger preference settings](images/debugger-prefs.png)

 Once you change these settings, you can continue using Strange Eons normally.
-You only need to start the debugger when you actually want to use it.
+You only need to start the separate debugger app (the *client*) when you actually want to use it.

 ## Starting a debugging session

-There are a few different ways to start the debugger: from inside Strange Eons, by launching it separately, and manually from the command line.
+Once debugging is enabled as described above, you can launch the client app to start a debugging session.
+There are a few different ways to start the debugger client: from inside Strange Eons, by launching it separately, and manually from the command line.

 #### From the app

 To *start the debugger from Strange Eons*, click on the little bug icon that appears when debugging is enabled.
+In the majority of cases, this will "just work."

-> If clicking the bug icon works, you generally won't need to start the debugger at all: Strange Eons will start it automatically when needed.
-If the bug doesn't work, you can fix it by adjusting the **Automatic Launch** command in your preferences.
+> If clicking the bug doesn't work, you can fix how it launches the client by setting the `script-debug-client-launch` key to an appropriate command.

 #### From the desktop